kerrydu/xtplfc_Stata/README.md

 ####  Things to be aware of:
-- Sometimes  **lxtplfc.mlib** might not be indexed automatically.
+- Sometimes  `lxtplfc.mlib` might not be indexed automatically.
 Consequently, the program would abort with error information that mata function could not be found.
-In this case, please prompt "mata mata mlib index" in the Stata and re-run the command.
+In this case, please prompt `mata mata mlib index` in the Stata and re-run the command.
 - If you find any issues during using this module, please report issues on [**Github**](https://github.com/kerrydu/xtplfc_Stata/issues), or email to [**Kerry Du**](https://kerrydu.github.io/)